Snovik

 Snovik ([snɔˈʋiːk]) is a small settlement in the Tuhinj Valley in the Municipality of Kamnik in the Upper Carniola region of Slovenia.

+Name

 Based on evidence from medieval sources, the name Snovik is derived from *Jesenovik 'ash grove'.

+Snovik Spa

 The recently developed Snovik Spa is located near Snovik.
 It utilizes thermal water from the area with indoor and outdoor pools and offers a range of health programs, recreational activities, and accommodation.